Chapter 6: The Sealed Galleries

 The rock network opened.

 It did not ease into her awareness the way a pipe system did.
 It arrived all at once — vast, immediate, a signal so deep and so complex that her trained perception could not parse it into components.
 She felt structure — channels in the rock, carrying pressure that was not any force she had a name for.
 The channels branched and converged — vessels and capillaries, trunk lines and distributors, carrying pressure through stone the way blood moved through flesh.
 And the channels were not merely carrying.
 They were regulating — modulating caldera pressure in real time, governing raw force through successive junctions into something the city above could survive.
 The architecture was intentional, designed, operating at a scale her perception strained to hold.
 Miles of channels — stretching beneath the full breadth of the Basin, from the eastern rim wall to the western caldera face.
 Thousands of junctions.
-A governance system beneath the entire city — and she could feel its architecture but could not map it, not in the seconds before the cost arrived.

 And then the draw.